 - Social Media and Mobile Marketing Strategies

 Pace University’s arts and entertainment degree provides opportunities and experiences that you won’t find elsewhere.
 Pace is home to the 15-time Emmy-nominated Bravo TV’s Inside the Actors series, which is broadcast to 125 countries!
 This series recently featured Jennifer Aniston, Jim Carrey, George Clooney, and Brad Pitt.
-Check out this link for more information on Pace University’s entertainment master’s degree.

 The New School